assessment at Trimley st martin

 The TSM Assessment process has 3 clear aims:

-a) Clarity for pupils, parents and carers-Without levels, we can use our own assessment systems to support more informative and productive conversations with pupils and parents.
-Our clearer assessment process enables pupils to take more responsibility for their achievements by encouraging them to reflect on their own progress, understand what their strengths are and identify what they need to do to improve very easily.
-Making sure that our assessment is linked to the content of the school’s curriculum will allow for communications with parents to provide a clearer sense of how to support their children to build and consolidate learning.
+a) Clarity for pupils, parents and carers- We use our assessment systems to support informative and productive conversations with pupils and parents.
+Our clear assessment process enables pupils to take more responsibility for their achievements by encouraging them to reflect on their own progress, understand what their strengths are and identify what they need to do to improve very easily.
+Making sure that our assessment is linked to the content of the school’s curriculum will allow for communications with parents to provide a clear sense of how to support their children to build and consolidate learning.
 We will be able to pin point the areas that pupils are struggling with.

-b) Support for pupils- By no longer grouping pupils according to levels, we can give more focus to providing pupils with feedback which highlights the aspects of the curriculum where their knowledge and understanding is secure and those areas where there are gaps.
+b) Support for pupils- We focus on providing pupils with feedback which highlights the aspects of the curriculum where their knowledge and understanding is secure and those areas where there are gaps.
 Using a range of formative assessment methods allows our teachers to tailor their assessments to the underpinning knowledge and skills being taught.

-c) Teacher workload- The expectation to collect data in efforts to track pupils’ progress towards target levels considerably increased teachers’ workload.
-At Trimley St Martin we want teachers to build their confidence in using a range of formative assessment techniques without the burden of unnecessary recording and tracking.
+c) Teacher workload- At Trimley St Martin we want teachers to build their confidence in using a range of formative assessment techniques without the burden of unnecessary recording and tracking.

 Purpose- At Trimley St Martin Primary School we believe that we are assessing the children for two key purposes: